asand017/-sed-tutorial/README.md

 sed 's/aol.com/gmail.com/'
 ```

-`sed` will become "hungup" and will wait for input from standard input (manually entered input from the user), which is not very useful in practice.
+`sed` will become "hungup" and will wait for input from standard input (input manually entered input from the user).

 #### [Back to Top](#Top)

 ### <a name="What Can We Do With it?"></a>What Can We Do With it?
-Despite what the average programmer might suggest, `sed` can be used for more than just simple text transformations.
+`sed` can be used for more than just simple text transformations.
 With regular expressions, `sed` has potential to handle very complex transformations.
 You can build an entire program using only `sed` (<i.e./> a script that capitalizes all the vowels in a text file and so forth).
 You can also make `sed` behave like other commands (i.e. `grep` and `head`).

 For the purposes of cs100, we will confine the scope of our usage of `sed` to the following 2 categories: